Pakistan Idol: Contestant eligibility

-At the series launch ceremony, the show-runners confirmed that the eligibility age for contestants would be between 15 and 30 years.
-The contestants also ought to be legal Pakistani residents and must not hold any current recording or talent representation contract.
+At the launch of the series, the producers confirmed that eligible contestants were required to be between 15 and 30 years of age.
+Contestants were required to be legal Pakistani residents and could not hold a current recording or talent-representation contract at the time of participation.
+These eligibility rules were consistent with other international versions of the Idol franchise.